isomerpages/moe-pasirrissec/_cce/Values In Action.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCE/VIA/via_2023_02.png">
 </div>
 <h4>ECO Stewardship</h4>
-<p>Through purposeful partnerships with external organizations like Outward
+<p>Through purposeful partnerships with external organisations like Outward
 Bound School and Ocean Purpose Project, our students participate actively and advocate for the responsible use of natural resources and protection of the natural environment through coastal clean-up projects and upcycling.